Gecervantes01/rockhound/README.md

   - `rockhound_cnn.ipynb`, a file containing the model code.

 #### 3. Setup Dependencies
-Running the first code cell installs all dependencies necessary.
+Open `rockhound_cnn.ipynb` and prior to running the first cell select a python kernel (must be between versions 8 - 11).
+Then, running the first code cell installs all dependencies necessary (this may take a minute).
 After this has completed, all imports needed are listed throughout the notebook, simply run each cell.

 #### 4. Run Notebook Cells
-Lastly, in the `rockhound_cnn.ipynb` file run the cells in sequential order.
-Observe the model's training, evaluation, and results.
+Lastly, run the reamaining cells in sequential order observing the model's training, evaluation, and results.